 The Department of Behavioral Psychology provides assessment and treatment services for a variety of pediatric populations and their families and offers training programs at the doctoral externship, doctoral internship, and postdoctoral fellowship levels.
-Our postdoctoral fellowship programs provide training in applied behavior analysis, developmental disabilities, behavioral pediatrics, and family therapy.
+Our postdoctoral fellowship program provides training in applied behavior analysis, developmental disabilities, behavioral pediatrics, and family therapy.
 The philosophy of our post-doctoral program is to prepare fellows to function not only as psychologists in a variety of settings, but also as members of a multidisciplinary team providing health related services to children and their families.
 Training occurs through supervised experiences in inpatient hospital units and/or outpatient clinics.
 Fellows completing our program receive 2,000 fellowship training hours towards licensure and are well qualified to enter clinical, medical, or academic settings.

 Supervision and Training